 Those operators can be combined to make computation in repect with game mechanism to give you final answer easy to read.
 To roll one die with 6 slides, the command is: !1d6

-The exclamation mark is important, It marks the beginning of dice command.
+The exclamation mark is important, It marks the beginning of dice command but it can be replaced by some other characters.

 & marks a secret command.
 Only you can see the result.